AdobeDocs/analytics.en/help/analyze/get-started/onboard.md

 <!-- END CARDS HTML - DO NOT MODIFY BY HAND -->

-## Onboarding to Adobe Experience League
+## Onboard to Adobe Experience League

 >[!VIDEO](https://video.tv.adobe.com/v/3476846/?learn=on&enablevpops)